 Prepare:

 -Chop stir fry vegetables.
-I used: cauliflower, broccoli, onion, pepper, hot pepper, zucchini, carrot, green beans, green onion, bok choy-Chop chicken
+I used: cauliflower, broccoli, onion, pepper, hot pepper, zucchini, carrot, green beans, green onion, bok choy

 -Crush several cloves garlic and some fresh ginger